U.S. Farm Producers Received Almost $6 Billion From the Paycheck Protection Program in 2020

 As part of its response to the Coronavirus (COVID-19) pandemic, the U.S. Federal Government implemented the Paycheck Protection Program (PPP), one of many stimulus and relief measures designed to aid consumers and businesses, including agricultural producers.
 Agricultural producers could use forgivable loans from this program to help keep employees on payroll and offset some of their operating costs.
 The maximum PPP loan amount was 2.5 times the monthly average profit plus payroll and eligible overhead expenses (such as the employer’s share of insurance payments and unemployment taxes).
 PPP loans were forgivable if used within 24 weeks after the first disbursement of the loan on eligible expenses.

 Data from the U.S. Small Business Administration (SBA) showed that more than $525 billion in PPP payments were disbursed through more than 5.2 million loans in 2020.
 Although little information on PPP recipients was available, researchers from USDA’s Economic Research Service (ERS) examined information collected in USDA’s 2019 Agricultural Resource Management Survey (ARMS).
-According to ARMS, 72 percent of all commercial farm operations (farms making $350,000 or more in Gross Cash Farm Income) had either positive net income or paid labor—and, therefore, would meet the two most important eligibility requirements to apply for PPP loans.
+According to ARMS, 72 percent of all farm businesses (operations with gross cash farm income of more than $350,000 or smaller where farming is reported as the operator's primary occupation) had either positive net income or paid labor—and, therefore, would meet the two most important eligibility requirements to apply for PPP loans.

 Individual SBA loan data revealed that almost 121,000 farm operations applied for a total of $6.0 billion in PPP loans.
-That would account for 17 percent of farm operations presumed eligible based on the 2019 ARMS.
+That would account for 17 percent of farm businesses presumed eligible based on the 2019 ARMS.
 Of the total PPP loans that went to farm operations, $2.1 billion (35 percent) went to livestock operations and the remaining $3.9 billion (65 percent) went to crop operations.
-Fifty-five percent of all commercial farm operations did not apply for a PPP loan.
+Fifty-five percent of all farm businesses did not apply for a PPP loan.

 Recipients of a PPP loan had to use at least 60 percent on payroll expenses for the loan to be fully forgiven.
 To provide insights into annual payroll expenses relative to the total PPP loan, researchers assumed that the actual share of PPP loans used for payroll expenses fell between 100 percent (the entire loan was spent on payroll) and 60 percent (producers met the minimum requirement for forgiveness).
 Under these assumptions, PPP loans amounted to somewhere between 13 percent and 22 percent of the hired labor expenses by the agricultural sector.